-Siân Pattenden is an author, artist and illustrator.
+Siân Pattenden is an author, artist, musician and illustrator.

 Siân has written six children’s books.
 The first, The Awful Tale of Agatha Bilke, was published by Short Books in 2006, Children’s Book of the Week in the Sunday Times and short-listed for lots of book awards.
 The latest series, The Peppers and the International Magic Guys (HarperCollins), was selected for inclusion in the Richard and Judy Book Club 2013 and was short-listed for the Surrey Libraries Children’s Book award 2014.